jly02/jly02/README.md

 ### Hi, I'm Jonathan! 🐼

 I'm a computer science major at the University of Washington.
-My interests span many theoretical and applied disciplines, including computational complexity theory, cryptography, logic and programming languages, and formal methods.
+My interests span several theoretical and applied disciplines, including computational complexity theory, cryptography, logic and programming languages, and formal methods.
 It might seem like a lot to some, but there's no reason to believe these topics are all disjoint: if I don't know what the intersection is yet, I simply have to learn more.

 And while these may sound highly academic, I am equally enthusiastic about applying my knowledge to real-world situations!